 Some people are more predisposed to addiction.
 Genetics accounts for a significant percentage of a person’s susceptibility to addiction.

 The Difference Between Drug Use and Addiction

 What is the difference between drug use and drug addiction?
 Substance use is not the same thing as addiction.
 While a person who is using a substance casually may be able to choose to stop, the first sign of addiction is an inability to do so.
-Even if an addict wants to stop using the drug, they are often unable to.
+Even if a person wants to stop, they are often unable to.

 Regular use of a substance leads to tolerance, which can then cause withdrawal symptoms when the individual goes a period of time without using the substance.
-On top of physical dependence, addiction is also marked by psychological dependence, as an addict uses the substance to manage emotions and relax.
+On top of physical dependence, addiction is also marked by psychological dependence, as a person uses the substance to manage emotions and relax.
 The individual grows to believe using the substance is necessary to function.